Roger Phillips with LJMU Vice-Chancellor Professor Nigel Weatherill and Sir Jon Murphy

-Roger Phillips, LJMU Honorary Fellow and radio broadcaster will present a lecture entitled The BBC and Local Radio - the People’s Voice?
-The changing face of the BBC over the years and, in particular, the development of local radio with particular reference to phone-in programmes such as the one I’ve presented for almost 40 years.
+Roger Phillips, LJMU Honorary Fellow and BBC Radio Merseyside broadcaster recently presented a lecture entitled The BBC and Local Radio - the People’s Voice?
+This looked at the changing face of the BBC over the years and, in particular, the development of local radio with particular reference to phone-in programmes such as the one Roger has presented for almost 40 years.

 He discussed the core ethos of the BBC to ‘inform, educate and entertain’, and reviewed the positives of how it challenged political parties when it first started out in 1926, but also the initial class divisions and how that has changed over the years, despite some issues still existing today.

 Praising Frank Gillard, who founded Local Radio, he told the audience: